 - eBook if you want to do any writing on your own paper.

-Is the How to Diagram workbook required to use your grammar curricula - First Language Lessons or Grammar for the Well-Trained Mind?
+Is the How to Diagram workbook required to use First Language Lessons or Grammar for the Well-Trained Mind?

 How to Diagram Any Sentence is an optional supplement and can be used with any vendor’s grammar curriculum.
-It is not a standalone curriculum.
+It is a supplement, not a standalone curriculum.

 Does How to Diagram Any Sentence include a scripted instructor guide?

 No, it's an exercise book meant for independent use by the student, using The Diagraming Dictionary as a guide.